DebasishDhal/Web-Scrapping/otv/readme.md

+Here we scrap the content of the Odia language news channel - https://otvkhabar.in/

 The process of scrapping is divided into the following parts: -

 1- Collection of individual article links from OTV website.
 Articles are bunched under one or more topics like entertainment, sports, economy etc. The links are colllected through